-Spark plugs are used to ignite fuel in gasoline/petrol engines; spark plugs are not required in diesel engines.
+Spark plugs are used to ignite fuel in gasoline/petrol internal combustion (IC) engines; spark plugs are not required in diesel engines.
 Internal combustion engines can be split into two ignition categories, these are ‘spark ignition’ (gasoline/petrol engines) and ‘compression ignition’ (diesel engines).

-High voltage (20-40,000 Volts) is applied to the terminal connection at the top of the spark plug in order to raise the electrical potential of the centre electrode.
-Electrical current flows through the centre electrode (copper conductor usually) and through a resistor.
-The high voltage present in the centre electrode causes the gasses within the the electrode gap to become ionised.
-When the gasses are ionised they become a much better conductor and the electrons are then able to ‘jump’ the electrode gap in order to reach the ground electrode.
-The ‘jump’ can be seen as a spark and this is where the spark plug obtains its name; the proper technical name for this jump is ‘arc’.
+High voltage (20-40,000 Volts) is applied to the terminal connection at the top of the spark plug in order to raise the electrical potential of the center electrode.
+Electrical current flows through the center electrode (copper conductor usually) and through a resistor.
+The high voltage present in the center electrode causes the gasses within the electrode gap to become ionized.
+When the gasses are ionized they become a much better conductor and the electrons are then able to ‘jump’ the electrode gap in order to reach the ground electrode.
+The ‘jump’ can be seen as a spark and this is where the spark plug obtains its name; the proper technical name for this jump is ‘arc‘.

-The arc between the centre and ground electrode contains enough energy and heat to ignite the air/fuel mixture within the combustion space.
-Igniting of the fuel occurs at approximately 5 degrees before top dead centre (TDC) and signifies the start of the power stroke.
+The arc between the center and ground electrode contains enough energy and heat to ignite the air/fuel mixture within the combustion space.
+Igniting of the fuel occurs at approximately 5 degrees before top dead center (TDC) and signifies the start of the power stroke.

 Not all spark plugs contain a resistor, but almost all automobile spark plugs do.
 The resistor reduces the amount of electrical noise created by the spark plug.
 Electrical noise is also referred to as electromagnetic interference (EMI) or radio frequency interference (RFI).
 Because the spark plug is effectively a conductor, it creates its own magnetic field and so does the electrical arc created by the spark plug.
 These electromagnetic fields can interrupt other nearby electronic circuits and cause adverse effects.
 In order to reduce the likelihood of EMI on items such as the engine control unit (ECU), car radio and other electronic circuits, a resistor is installed.